 Through meditation we can do wonderful things.
 We can overcome our ignorance, delusions, greed, anger, hatred, jealousy, and depression, and enhance our compassion, loving-kindness, happiness, and equanimity.
 Meditation is the way we can find liberation to escape the bonds of dissatisfaction.
 A common problem that can come up during meditation is that we find this happy, magical place that gives us this sense of relaxation and peace – that’s great and all, but it’s important that we don’t attach or cling to this feeling or special place.
 We must strive to push ourselves further and penetrate our mind deeper in order to escape the prison our mind has locked us in and find our way out to freedom.

 Every being wants happiness.
 As humans we go from one thing to another in order to find that happiness; from one relationship to another, one job to another, or one city to another.
 We go to college and major in art, medicine, or creative writing in hopes that it will get us to a job that will make us happy.
-We adventure to new places to experience new foods and cultures, practice yoga, play video games, or grow flowers.
+We adventure to new places to experience new foods and cultures, practice yoga, play video games with the best processor as is fx6300 gaming, or grow flowers.
 Almost everything we do is an attempt to find happiness and avoid dissatisfaction.
 If we take a look at our lives we’ll discover that we spend a lot of our time and energy on mundane activities, such as seeking material, emotional, and sexual satisfaction, and enjoying the pleasures of the senses.
 Although these things can make us happy temporarily, they can’t provide us lasting and true happiness.
 Eventually all the pretty things we have, feelings we get, and pleasures we experience will end and become dissatisfying.
 We then find ourselves again and again going after these external pleasures and again eventually becoming dissatisfied.
 By becoming attached to worldly pleasures, it directly or indirectly causes us to suffer.
 Our desire to have the latest tech gadget gives us temporary happiness until the next new gadget comes out and we again desire to have it, and if we can’t we suffer.
 Everything will end, everything is impermanent.
 Our house will eventually age and fall apart.
 Our car will also age and stop running.
 Our loved ones will age, get sick, and die.
 If all we’re doing is trying to find external happiness in material or emotional experiences, our mind will never be at peace.

 Happiness can come from external pleasures, but it doesn’t truly satisfy us and free us from our problems.
 It is unsatisfying, transitory, and unreliable happiness.
 This doesn’t mean we have to give up everything we enjoy like friends and possessions.
 Rather, we need to give up the misconceptions of what they can do for us.
 At the root of our problems is the fundamental mistaken view of reality, because we see these things as permanent and able to satisfy us “forever.”
 We have an instinctive belief that people and things exist in and of themselves; that they have an inherent nature, an inherent thingness.
 This means we see things as having certain lasting qualities within them; that they are good or bad, attractive or unattractive.
 These qualities seem to be in the objects themselves as independent of our view point and everything else.